dcampbell24/financial-accounts/README.md

 On Tx and 2nd Tx you can limit transactions displayed by month.

-Because there are many metals and stocks to choose from and many possible fiat currencies, you select which ones you want in your config file.
+Because there are many crypto, fiat, metals and stocks to choose from, you select which ones you want in your config file.
 An example of a config is shown in demo-ledger.ron.
 All the allowed fiat currencies are shown.

-I may allow for cypto currencies in the same way I do stocks and metals, but I haven't figured out the best way to support it yet.